bh-del/student_imProc/install.md

 # Tools

 Ipython:
-  : In simple terms, it is a modern, interactive Python interpreter console.
-In fact, Ipython is something much bigger - [here[(https://ipython.org/ipython-doc/stable/overview.html) you can read about it.
+  >In simple terms, it is a modern, interactive Python interpreter console.
+In fact, Ipython is something much bigger - [here](https://ipython.org/ipython-doc/stable/overview.html) you can read about it.

 Jupyter Notebook:
-  : formerly known as *Ipython Notebok*, it is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.
+   >formerly known as *Ipython Notebok*, it is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.

 ## First jupyter notebook